 Pro Tip: Once you feel comfortable automating your social media, dig into your analytics to see if or how your audience’s habits change over the holidays and adjust your scheduling accordingly.

-Choosing to automate your social media will absolutely save you time and effort over the holidays.
+Now it’s time to actually implement your automation plan.
 Social media management systems like Buffer or Hootsuite can help you stay active while freeing up your time to focus on more important things.

 Buffer requires you to write posts and then it will automatically post to your queue as you schedule it.
 With Hootsuite, you can manually choose post times or use the auto-scheduling feature to allocate optimal times based on your audience.